Building Customer Relationships: The Basics

 • Talk less, listen more

-• Set realistic time lines to meet customer requests
+• Set realistic timelines to meet customer requests

-• Listen, hear, act and respond quickly to customers
+• Listen, hear, act, and respond quickly to customers

 • Make it easy for customers to work with you